Corry Westbrook for United States Congress District FL-8

 Defending Existing Reforms

-In Congress, I will vote to protect this bill, unlike Republicans, who have voted almost 40 times to repeal it – without offering an alternative bill.
+In Congress, I will vote to protect this bill, unlike Republicans, who have voted over fifty times to gut or repeal it – without offering an alternative bill.
 The repeal of health care reform would be a step backward for the families and seniors in our district.
-Repealing the law would also increase the deficit by $210 billion, according to the Congressional Budget Office.
+Repealing the law would also increase the deficit by between $137 billion and $353 billion and leave 19 million people uninsured by 2016, according to the Congressional Budget Office.

 Protecting the most important economic driver in the 8th district: our environment